ECCC-MSC/WSC-EHSN/README.md

 # COMPILING IT

 We use pyinstaller but of course you can use whatever you like.

+If using pyinstaller, navigate to your local clone of WSC-EHSN and use the command:
+pyinstaller 1_ElectronicFieldNotes.py

+Move the image files:
+"downarrow.png"
+"backarrow.png"
+"icon_transparent.ico"
+into the "1_ElectronicFieldNotes" folder (found in the newly created "dist" folder)

+You can now run the program using 1_ElectronicFieldNotes.exe
 # MANUAL

 User manual is available upon request.